 Due to potential hazards with Ammonia and Propane in use with refrigeration systems within commercial spaces, CO2 has become popular for some businesses focusing on sustainability.
 CO2 is chemically inert, heavier than air, non-flammable, and, all in all, extremely safe.
 There is no recycling or waste disposal required for CO2, as it is a naturally occurring substance.
 In the end, CO2 is a sustainable alternative to HFCs, helping limit greenhouse gas emissions and making the planet safer for many generations to come.

-Howe has introduced a collection of CO2 Ice Flakers which are compatible with CO2 racks and rack controllers.
+Howe has introduced a collection of low GWP flake ice maker designed for and compatible with CO2 racks and rack controllers.
 Please read more about these units in our blog here.
 Offering simple, low-cost installation, and user features that improve the quality of food cooling applications.
 We keep an eye on regulations and have projects in development to meet the increasingly segmented regulations within the United States.
 We are proud to develop products that will benefit the environment by reducing refrigerant GWP in refrigeration systems.
 Howe believes a more sustainable future is the responsibility of all businesses.

 For any questions regarding CO2 ice flake machines or any of our products, please contact us.

-Please contact us with requests for any low GWP (Propane, etc.) ice machine applications you are considering for future use.
+Please contact us with requests for any low GWP flake ice makers applications you are considering for future use.
 Howe Corporation’s Engineering team takes pride in collaborating with customers and evaluates requests routinely for potential projects.

 Contact Howe today for superior ice machine flakers as well as other quality products.